 Venue: This unit will be hosted at the beautiful Land of Medicine Buddha, a retreat center in Soquel, California.
 USA

-Registration: Unit 4 will be presented August 21 – 30, 2018.
-If you are interested in this unit then please contact Margaret Hartman, our teaching training coordinator.
+Registration: If you would like to register for this course, please contact with Margaret Hartman, our teaching training coordinator.

 Prerequisites: Unit 1: Bones, Muscles, and Poses